terzakig/SelfDrvivingCar1-Traffic-Sign-Classifier/README.md

 # Classification of Traffic Signs using Deep Learning

 ## The Notebook
 The python notebook included in this repository uses traffic sign images as traning data (see section "Training Data") to train a neural network to classify these signs.
-The network saves the configuration with the best performance on the test set and then runs it on 14 external images picked randomly from the internet.
+The network saves the configuration with the best performance on the test set and then runs it on 14 external images (included in the respoitory) picked randomly from the internet.

 The training data are "boosted" by generating additional sharpened images with affine distortion to emulate different slight change in viewpoint.
 Data boosting appears to give a 4-5% increase in the test set.